ErdeszGyorgy/LAMP-on-Raspberry-Pi-Bookworm-with-PHP-7.4/phpMyAdmin.md

 ## If you copy a folder into /var/www/html, you have to run the right-setting chmod command above again!

-## Enter phpMyAdmin in your browser:
+## Enter phpMyAdmin in your browser with the user and password given in MariaDB database privilege setting above:

 `http://localhost/phpMyAdmin`